 Use Local Job Search Resources

-Craigslist is another excellent source for finding local job listings.
+Craigslist: Craigslist is another excellent source for finding local job listings.

-Use the Job Search Engines
+Use Job Search Sites

 Check the Classifieds